TITANIC: A DEEPER DIVE

 On April 14, 1912, the “unsinkable” Titanic, in the midst of its maiden – and only – voyage, entered history as the most legendary maritime disaster.
 Immediately, the collision of ship and iceberg became international news.
 In the century since, the tragedy has grown in mythic proportions, inspiring books, films, television documentaries, a Broadway musical, museums, traveling exhibitions, and more.
 This panel of authors will illuminate why interest in the RMS Titanic has grown over time and some of the latest scholarship on this ongoing cultural obsession.

-Our all-star lineup includes Tad Fitch (On a Sea of Glass: The Life & Loss of the RMS Titanic, Titanic: Solving the Mysteries), J. Kent Williams (Titanic: Solving the Mysteries), Charles A. Haas (Titanic: A Journey Through Time, Titanic: Triumph and Tragedy), Bill Wormstedt (Titanic: Solving the Mysteries), and Brandon Whited (Gilded Tragedy: West Virginia’s Titanic Widow).
-The panel will be joined by moderator Jason Scappaticci. a historian with a special interest in the golden age of ocean liners.
+Our all-star lineup includes co-authors Tad Fitch, J. Kent Layton and Bill Wormstedt (On a Sea of Glass: The Life & Loss of the RMS Titanic, Recreating Titanic and Her Sisters: A Visual History), Charles A. Haas (Titanic: A Journey Through Time, Titanic: Triumph and Tragedy), and Brandon Whited (Gilded Tragedy: West Virginia’s Titanic Widow).

 Titanic International Society is a non-profit historical organization based in New Jersey that was founded in 1989 to preserve and perpetuate the memory and history of the Royal Mail Ship Titanic, and those who sailed aboard her maiden and last voyage.
 Through the pages of their quarterly, fully-illustrated journal, Voyage, as well as through frequent membership activities, Titanic International Society disseminates the latest research about the Titanic and her legacy along with research and history of the great liners of the Past.
 With members invited to “get involved”, Titanic International Society is known as the history group that listens, and one which encourages robust discussion on the Titanic and her people.